 Dubai’s Rich Tourism Industry

-Already the fourth most visited city in the world, according to government estimates, with 16.7 million visitors in 2019, Dubai was expecting millions of Dubai World Expo-goers between the original Dubai World Expo dates of October 20, 2020 to April 10, 2021, now postponed.
+Already the fourth most visited city in the world, according to government estimates, with 16.7 million visitors in 2019, Dubai was expecting millions of Dubai World Expo-goers during the original 2020 Dubai World Expo dates.

 With a large supply of hotels in every price range, the city-state hopes to reach 164,000 available rooms by the Expo’s October opening date.
 The Dubai Expo team estimates 6,000 restaurants today serve the cuisine of 200 nations.
 So, places to sleep and eat are covered and covered well.